MaximInnopolis/APQP/README.md

 ```

 ### Where to Find Logs
-Logs are located in the app.log file in the root directory of the project.
+Logs are located in the logs/app.log file.
 You can review this file to learn more about the application's operation and track events and errors.

 If you used docker to run the application,
 you can see the logs using the following command: